-Grading will be based on performance on the set of programming assignments, the class final exam, quizzes based on paper readings, design critiques, and class participation, using the following percentage distribution:
+Grading will be based on performance on the set of assignments, the midterm and final exam, and class participation:

 - Design Critiques: 5%

-Each assignment will include a specific rubric for how it is graded, typically out of a score between 0 and 10.
+Each assignment description will include a specific rubric for how it is graded, typically out of a score between 0 and 100.
 Scores on such assignments will be weighted according to the relative point value of each assignment as highlighted above.

 - Instructors will explicitly promise when every assignment and exam will be graded and returned to students.
 These promised dates will appear in the syllabus, associated with the corresponding due dates and exam dates.